Astral travel exercises are a way to have out-of-body experiences. Mystics have practiced them for thousands of years to consciously leave the body.

 The process of leaving the body is very natural.
-Every person’s psychology (their consciousness and subconscious) separates from the body every time they sleep and enters another dimension of life called the astral plane, where we’re free from physical constraints, and where dreams happen.
-Everyone returns to their physical body when they wake up.
+Every person’s psychology (their consciousness and subconscious) separates from the body every time they sleep and enters another dimension of life called the astral plane, where they are free from physical constraints, and where dreams happen.
+Everyone returns to their physical body when they wake up.2

-Astral travel is possible because creation is multi-dimensional – various ancient spiritual and esoteric traditions have held that other planes of reality exist above and below the material world,2 and scientists today also theorize the existence of other dimensions.3 Because life is multidimensional, people are too.4 The many accounts of out-of-body experiences, both ancient and contemporary, show that human beings have an existence beyond the material world, a reality many religious teachings have also described.
+Astral travel is possible because creation is multidimensional – various ancient spiritual and esoteric traditions have held that other planes of reality exist above and below the material world,5 and scientists today also theorize the existence of other dimensions.6 Because life is multidimensional, people are too.7 The many accounts of out-of-body experiences, both ancient and contemporary, show that human beings have an existence beyond the material world, a reality many religious teachings have also described.8

 Practicing astral exercises allows someone to enter sleep in a different way, that is, consciously.
 A practitioner simply focuses their attention while falling asleep in order to maintain self-awareness while their body transitions into sleep – this means they’re in a lucid frame of mind and consciously aware when they naturally leave the body with sleep.
 This allows someone to enter the astral plane with self-awareness and explore and experience it consciously – which is known as astral travel.

-In ancient sacred texts astral travel is often described in a symbolic or coded way.
-For example, a passage in the Gospel of Peace explains that if “in the moments before you sleep” the mind and thoughts are focused “as the bow of the skillful archer” one can “send the arrow where he wills.”
-If “your thoughts before sleep” are focused on “the bright and glorious stars” one can “Enter the Holy Stream of Light… breaking free from the bonds of Earth.”
-6 Similarly, an extract from the hermetic text The Vision of Hermes, tells of using meditation to free one’s “higher consciousness from the bondage of… bodily senses” to reveal “the mysteries of the transcendental spheres.”
-7
+In ancient sacred texts astral travel is often described in a symbolic or coded way.10 For example, a passage in the Gospel of Peace explains that if “in the moments before… sleep” the mind and thoughts are focused “as the bow of the skillful archer” one can “send the arrow where he wills.”
+If the “thoughts before sleep” are focused on “the bright and glorious stars” one can “Enter the Holy Stream of Light… breaking free from the bonds of Earth.”11 Similarly, an extract from the hermetic text The Vision of Hermes, tells of using meditation to free one’s “higher consciousness from the bondage of… bodily senses” to reveal “the mysteries of the transcendental spheres.”12

-A passage in the Mahabharata, an ancient Hindu text, describes how a spiritual practitioner “remains always awake” (i.e. in a state of awareness) even in sleep and dreams, and in this way enters sleep in a “dreamless slumber… and becomes transformed into a wakeful witness with certainty of apprehension.”
-8 Another passage describes attaining a “state of peace and purification of heart… by practising concentration of mind in the evening and small hours of the night.”
-9
+A passage in the Mahabharata, an ancient Hindu text, describes how a spiritual practitioner “remains always awake” (i.e. in a state of awareness) even in sleep and dreams, and in this way enters sleep in a “dreamless slumber… and becomes transformed into a wakeful witness with certainty of apprehension.”13 Another passage describes attaining a “state of peace and purification of heart… by practising concentration of mind in the evening and small hours of the night.”14

 However, ancient sacred texts more often describe spiritual visions that take place in out-of-body experiences, rather than the means to have them.
 Astral travel practices were often taught secretly to those who were initiated.
 This is implied in the Vision of Hermes cited above, where the vision occurred after he “freed his higher consciousness from the bondage of his bodily senses” by “Following the secret instructions of the Temple”, which are not specified in the text.